 Can the seller continue to show after your offer is accepted?

-Yes, until the contract is signed and both parties are locked in, most sellers will continue to show the apartment.
-You might back out for a number of reasons - you could get cold feet, find a different property, come to an impasse on the contract, discover something in due diligence - and not sign the contract.
-The last thing the seller wants in this situation is to crawl back to buyers they turned away.
+Yes.
+Until the contract is signed, most sellers will continue to show the property.
+You can back out for any reason - you could get cold feet, find a different property, come to an impasse on the contract, discover something in due diligence - or no reason at all and not sign the contract.

 When does an accepted offer become an official deal?